iputra/college/README.md

-# my repository in college
+# My repository in college

 This repository contain :
 - Data Structure